-Please note that this outline is subject to change depending on the needs of the class (we may need additional time to cover a topic).
-Any changes to the syllabus will be announced in class one week before.
+Please note that this outline is subject to change depending on the needs of the class (ie. we may need additional time to cover a topic).
+Any changes to the syllabus will be announced on Quercus.
 However, the assignment and test dates are fixed.